Avianca Brasil's legal fight with plane leasing firms escalates

 “Avianca will be able to operate its previously scheduled flights normally,” ANAC said in a statement, citing what it described as an agreement between Avianca and its aircraft leasing firms.

-Separately, a representative for U.S.-based Aircastle said on Friday the firm would file an appeal of a legal order that stayed repossession of Avianca Brasil’s planes for 15 days until Feb.
+Separately, a representative for U.S.-listed Aircastle said on Friday the firm would file an appeal of a legal order that stayed repossession of Avianca Brasil’s planes for 15 days until Feb.
 1. Aircastle has leased 10 planes to Avianca Brasil and the airline is its largest customer.

-The legal battle has added to the uncertainty surrounding Avianca Brasil’s ability to maintain its current flight schedule, even as the carrier so far has successfully fended off multiple repossession attempts.
+The escalating legal battle has added to the uncertainty surrounding Avianca Brasil’s ability to maintain its current flight schedule, even as the carrier so far has successfully fended off multiple repossession attempts.

+Avianca Brasil said in a statement that it “continues operating normally,” but did not directly address a question on how an appeal from Aircastle could affect its operations.

-The 15-day stay on repossessions was requested by a bankruptcy judge in Sao Paulo after the airline and its lessors failed to reach an agreement at a hearing on Monday, according to the legal order, which the lessors signed.
+The 15-day stay on repossessions currently in place was requested by a bankruptcy judge in Sao Paulo after the airline and its lessors failed to reach an agreement at a hearing on Monday, according to the legal order, which the lessors signed.

 It specifically states that the leasing firms did not agree with the judge’s decision, Aircastle said in a statement.